signnow/SignNow.NET/README.md

 Console.WriteLine("Downloaded successful: " + downloadPdf.Filename);
 ```

-### <a name="create-signing-link"></a> Create a single-use link to the document for signature
+### <a name="create-signing-link"></a> Create a signing link to the document for signature

-You generate a link for sharing the document to be signed.
-It's called signing link in SignNow.
+Signing link - a single-use link to a document that requires a signature.
+When the document is signed (or the signer declines to sign it), the link is no longer valid.
 Having followed the link, signers can click anywhere on the document to sign it.

 Steps: